adparlor/conduit/README.md

 $ gem install byebug
 ```

-with permissions if necesssary.
-After you've installed those, run
+Give permissions if necesssary.
+After you've installed those, in order to install the rest of the local dependencies, run

 ```sh
 $ bundle install
 ```

-in order to install the rest of the local dependencies.
 An executable file is included in the /api folder to start up the server.

 ```sh
 $ ./server